Mishalzeera/electrophile-dev/README.md

 [Hasan Armstrong solution for responsive iFrame player](https://www.youtube.com/watch?v=QG7JQkeaJy4)

 The solution is to create a wrapper class with a position of relative, then position the iframe element as absolute.
 Top0 Left0 Width100% but most importantly, a padding-top of 56.25% which precisely constrains the default 16:9 Youtube video proportions.
-Use Vivo, more attractive.

 ## Second Build